WRFan/ubuntu/README.md

 Now imagine - going from Win10 to Linux!
 Linux!
 Realtec r8168 driver?
 Not provided.
 NOT PROVIDED?
 What the hell?
 21st century out there, damn it!
 Download off Realtek.
 Realtek pages are constantly down, damn it!
 Get it from Github.
 Compile.
 Or get from Ubuntu.
 It still needs compilation.
 So compiling.
 Freezes.
 Constant disk access, harddisk indicator constantly flashing, yet nothing happens.
 What the hell is going on?
 Not even a cryptic error?
 Nothing?
 Turns out, not enough memory (was compiling on virtual machine, for compilation purposes, increase RAM to like 320 MB minumum).
 All right, working.

-Now I got this wonderfull all-cheap Realtek network card from Amazon, r8169 chip.
+Now I got this wonderful all-cheap Realtek network card from Amazon, r8169 chip.
 Ubuntu?

 Ubuntu: